Sabyinyo Silverback Lodge

 - Only 8 rooms

-Opened in 2007, Sabyinyo Silverback Lodge is the most upmarket lodge in the area (with a price tag to match), with a beautiful location at Ruhengeri near the foot of the Sabyinyo volcano.
+Opened in 2007, Sabyinyo Silverback Lodge is on4e of the most upmarket lodges in the area, with a beautiful location at Ruhengeri near the foot of the Sabyinyo volcano.
 It lies very close (3km) to Kinigi, headquarters of the Volcanoes National Park.
 This is part of the Virunga Volcano range which straddles Uganda, Rwanda and the DRC.
 These lush rainforest slopes are the last refuge of the mountain gorillas.

 The lodge was designed, built and is run by well-respected Governors' Camps, but it’s owned by a Community Trust which funnels money generated by the lodge to the communities living close to the National Park to finance local community & conservation projects.